toliva/ConnectivityContent/apis/02-Product Management/03-Property-API/01-api-definition.md

 ## Authentication

 Basic Authentication in HTTP header, using your Expedia Quick Connect (EQC) credentials.
-Please work with your account manager to activate your credentials for test and production API access.
+Please contact EPSProductSupport [at] expedia [dot] com to authorize your existing EQC credentials to use the Property API *OR* to request a new EQC account.

 ## Endpoints